Diversity Taxon Names

 To get only the genus from the name in the source, add a transformation

 for the column.
-Click on the button and in the
+Click on the

 window as shown below add a